Your Native Plant Society in the Finger Lakes

 We are an organization located in central New York, founded in 1997, dedicated to promoting the appreciation of our native flora.
 We hold free public field trips throughout the year and free indoor programs during the colder months.
 Members receive our newsletter, Solidago, and participate in a seed exchange, a spring native plant sale, and a December celebration of native plants.

-The Febuary 2024 FLNPS meeting was recorded and can be viewed below or in YouTube by clicking here.
+The May 2024 FLNPS meeting was recorded and can be viewed below or in YouTube by clicking here.

-Recordings of September 2020 through January 2024 Zoom & hybrid meetings are available by clicking here for a list of past events.
-(The September '22 & December '22 & '23 meetings were not recorded.)
+Videos from September 2020 through May 2024 can be seen by clicking here for a list of past events.
+(The September '22 & December '22, December '23 & April '24 meetings were not recorded.)
 The recordings are embedded in the meeting announcement along with a YouTube link if you prefer to go direct.

 Preservation of Native Plants for Future Generations